KathrinKoenig/QuantumTopologicalDataAnalysis/README.md

 <img width=500 src="https://user-images.githubusercontent.com/67575757/119673446-a4abc300-be3b-11eb-9e98-e7a26e5fc358.png">

-## Describe repo
+## The repository
-The implementation of the algorithm can be found in Code/.
-The base file Code/qtda_module.py contains basic functions and classes to define the quantum circuit and analyse data filtrations.
-The quantum algorithm side is based on the `IBM Qiskit` library, while the library `gudhi` (add links????) is used as a base implementation of (classical) topological data analysis.
+The implementation of the algorithm can be found in `Code/`.
+The base file `Code/qtda_module.py` contains basic functions and classes to define the quantum circuit and analyse data filtrations.
+The quantum algorithm side is based on the **IBM Qiskit** library (https://github.com/Qiskit), while the library **GUHDI** (https://github.com/GUDHI) is used as a base implementation of (classical) topological data analysis.
 Several **Jupyter-notebooks** are provided (how many??) to explain the basic functionalities of the `QTDA`-implementation and the topological algorithm.

+The folder `presentation/` contains a short video presentation of the QTDA implementation, as well as a scientific report describing main goals and results.

 ## How does TDA work?
 As an example TDA is applied to a simple point cloud as shown below.